 b) shall include the link modification operation code set to "remove existing PC5 QoS flow(s)".

-Editor's note: It is FFS whether a DIRECT LINK MODIFICATION REQUEST message can contain multiple modification operations.

 After the DIRECT LINK MODIFICATION REQUEST message is generated, the initiating UE shall pass this message to the lower layers for transmission along with the initiating UE's layer 2 ID for unicast communication and the target UE’s layer-2 ID for unicast communication, and start timer T5001.
 The UE shall not send a new DIRECT LINK MODIFICATION REQUEST message to the same target UE while timer T5001 is running.

-Editor’s note: The details of the timer T5001 are FFS.

 Figure 6.1.2.3.2: PC5 unicast link modification procedure